Seleya12/t-basics1SK/README.md

 This repository contains my fourth Python assignment for the course.

-This week’s task was all about refactoring – cleaning up and restructuring code without changing what it does.
+This week’s task was all about refactoring, cleaning up and restructuring code without changing what it does.
 To practice this, I went back to my Week 2 Linkin Park quiz game and gave it a little bit of a makeover.

 ## What I Learned 💡